gosh-sh/docs/docs/working-with-gosh/gosh-web/repository.md

 ![](../../images/gosh_web_Create_Repo_04_repo_created.jpg)

-#### __create repository with Expert Tags__
+#### __Create repository with Expert Tags__

-This will provide every Tag holder with increased Karma Powers when voting on commits, and for branch protection and unprotection.
+This will provide every tag holder with increased Karma Powers when voting on commits and for branch protection and unprotection.